 Created by Wide Awake Films, Order No. 11: Martial Law on the Missouri Border includes Civil War-era objects and reproductions, map graphics, an original portrait of two Missouri sisters caught in the war, a reproduction sculpture of a Civil War-era handcart, and a video that elaborates on the display.

 “Instead of focusing on the Civil War’s battle strategy and weapons, we designed the exhibition to emphasize the community impact.
 The war along the Kansas/Missouri border was fought in a very modern style, and civilians were often its targets,” states Shane Seley of Wide Awake Films.
 “We really wanted to focus on the societal disruption that inevitably trails war and conflict.
 This may have happened over 150 years ago, but it’s relevant today, especially when you look at what’s going on in places like Syria and Egypt.”

-The exhibition runs in conjunction with other events that commemorate the150th anniversary of Order No. 11, called, Blood and Ashes: A Civil War Trilogywww.ordernumber11.org.
+The exhibition runs in conjunction with other events that commemorate the 150th anniversary of Order No. 11.

-An opening reception will be held at the gallery on Friday, August 16th from 11:30-1:00pm.
-A gallery talk at noon will feature local author, Ralph Monaco, who will discuss his newly released book, Scattered to the Four Winds: General Order No. 11 and Martial Law in Jackson County, Missouri, 1863.
-Additionally speaking will be Debra Goodrich Bisel, who wrote The Civil War in Kansas, Ten Years of Turmoil.
-The event, which includes a live performance of Civil War-era music, is free and open to the public.
+A gallery talk at the opening reception will feature local author Ralph Monaco, who will discuss his newly released book, Scattered to the Four Winds: General Order No. 11 and Martial Law in Jackson County, Missouri, 1863.
+Also speaking will be Debra Goodrich Bisel, who wrote The Civil War in Kansas: Ten Years of Turmoil.
+The event will include a live performance of Civil War-era music.